 As a pioneer in the field of sustainable investing, we have an impressive track record combined with extensive experience.
 Our research has always focused on ethics and sustainability, which is why we did not need to rethink our strategy and refocus our company when sustainable investing became a major trend.
 The same holds true for our independent ethics committee: top-class and interdisciplinary, it regularly meets and assesses every investment opportunity that meets our standards, which go beyond the ESG criteria.

 Catherine Egger Hug is a member of the Board of Directors and administrative director of Invera.
 After graduating from high school, she trained as a librarian.
-Among other positions she has held, she served as an assistant director of Basisbibliothek Unitobler in Bern and at the Library of Business Administration at the University of Zurich for several years.
+Among other positions she has held, she served as an assistant director of Basisbibliothek Unitobler in Bern and at the Library of Business Administration at the University of Zurich.
 Since 2010, she has held also a position as head of administration of the independent asset management company Blankart & Cie in Zurich, which, like Invera, focuses on sustainable investing.

 The Ethics Committee - from left: Daniel Hug, Georg Schweisfurth, Jörn Könke, Christoph Schwingenstein, Jens Soth, Klaus Baumann (Carol Franklin is not pictured)

 The members of our ethics committee work hard, take independent decisions and are invaluable to Invera.
 During periodic conferences, they define, review and revise our strict exclusion criteria, whereby they set particularly tough standards for critical products and controversial practices that partially go above and beyond the ESG criteria.
 Each security must satisfy these exclusion criteria for inclusion in our investment universe.
 Furthermore, our ethics committee screens the underlying stock and bond holdings of our investment funds “Excellent ESG Global Bond” and “Excellent ESG European Equity” to ensure that these meet our high ethical standards at all times.